 I will need sleep for this decision, he said.
 Come to me in a week’s time in the light of morning, and I shall give you my response.

 Upon leaving his dwelling that morning, Shimon ben Shetach declined his carriage, electing instead to walk to the Royal Palace.
 He loved nothing more than the crisp morning air of Jerusalem, which, even at the height of summer, provided a cool refreshment.
 He had spent many years in exile since he last enjoyed this simple pleasure, and so on this morning, he did not let his appointment with the king keep him from it.
 As he walked along the passageways of Jerusalem, he passed a marketplace, and was pleased to see that it was regaining its regular vitality.
-The vendor’s stalls were full, bright voices sounded in the street, and playful children chased around through all the narrow corridors.
-Ben Shetach quickened his pace, satisfied in the knowledge that the City of David was slowly recapturing its former glory.
+The vendor’s stalls were full, bright voices sounded in the street, and playful children chased around through all the narrowest corridors.
+Ben Shetach quickened his pace, satisfied in the knowledge that the City of David was slowly beginning to show the signs of its former glory.

 When he had walked the length of the city and approached the gates of the palace, he began to take note of a peculiar smell.
 Somewhere, it seemed, a vendor had allowed his produce to rot.
 But when the sage turned into the royal courtyard he was gripped by shock.
 He immediately collapsed to his knees, overcome, vomiting uncontrollably upon the street.
 He remained in this position for some time, immobile, slowly gathering the strength to look ahead and gaze at the horrific sight before him.
 The smell of rot had not come from produce.